guttler/Guttler-Server/README.md

  - **Parameters:** none
  - **Return value:** message indicating successful connection

-2. Authentication APIs:
+2. Authentication APIs

   **get('/refreshToken')**
   - API for refreshing a token
   - **Parameters:** none, just make sure token is still valid and both token and deviceType are stored in req.headers
   - **Return value:** renewed token containing user's information

  **post('/signInWithEmail')**
  - Normal sign in method with a unique email and password